Service

 • Neck Hairline $15

-• Full Butt $31: Buttocks and in between Cheeks
+• Full Butt $28 – Buttocks and between the Cheeks

-• Full Legs, Full Arms, Brazilian, Underarms, Upper Lip and Eyebrow Design $210
+• Full Legs, Full Arms, Brazilian, Underarms, Upper Lip, and Eyebrows Design, $190

 Brazilian Wax by Maria Specials